paulmorio/protclus/README.md

-# protclus - A small Python 3 library for protein complex discovery in PPI networks
+# protclus - Minimal Python 3 library for Protein Complex Discovery in PPI Networks

 This is a Python 3 library containing clustering algorithms chiefly used for protein complex discovery in protein-protein interaction (PPI) networks.

-It is inspired by the collection of Python 2 modules in https://github.com/trueprice/python-graph-clustering (which is unfortunately due to deprecate in 2021), but updated for Python3 and rewritten as a class-based library.
+It is inspired by the collection of Python 2 scripts in https://github.com/trueprice/python-graph-clustering (which is unfortunately due to deprecate in 2021) --- but updated for Python 3 and rewritten to as a set of classes and methods.
 As a result it is significantly easier to import and integrate into projects.
 Additionally it benefits from some additional flexibility in the output and some improvements on the speed of the algorithms.

 ## Methods